 Test consistency plays a large role in determining reliability.
 By completely automating the test process after the operator attaches a cable, we eliminate any chance that testing or documentation will differ from one cable to the next.
 We accomplish this with "Macros," which are small programs assembled by the test engineer using English-language instructions.
 A Macro can be as short as three instructions, although we show a more typical one in Figure 3.
 Macros pause when they reach the instruction WAIT FOR PB to let the operator mount the next cable to be tested.
 When ready, a pushbutton on the tester, or a footswitch, is pressed to continue.

 Figure 4 shows a Macro that prints labels for correct cable assemblies, logs test results to disk, and prints an error report (the "difference list") should any problems be found.

 The first line of this Macro brings up an entry screen that allows the operator to enter the name of the assembly to be tested.
 Alternatively, you may use a bar code reader in place of the computer's keyboard to enter this information.
 If desired, you may embed the count value produced by the Macro within notes or label text to create serialized labels and documentation.

-Our experience shows that test technicians who have not previously worked with PCs experience a fairly short learning curve in adapting to this equipment.
+Our experience shows that test technicians who have not previously worked with PCs, experience a fairly short learning curve in adapting to this equipment.
 We rely on predictable, stable, menu-driven software with easy-to-understand messages, and an on-screen help system with page references to the User's Guide.
-Within a week, most technicians are comfortable with CableEye, productive, and have no wish to look back at their old benchtop testers.
+Within a week, most technicians are comfortable with their CableEye test system, productive, and have no wish to look back at their old benchtop testers.

 Richard Eich, Electronics Design Engineer